Pet Care Home

 Description

-On the sides there are irregular and thin broken vertical bars that are brown to black.
-They are confined only to the upper part of the body and can be absent in some specimens.
-On juveniles the bars are often undeveloped or very fine and get more defined as the fish grows to adulthood.
+These dwarfs have a beautiful coloration with a head and body that are apricot to an almost red, and darkening toward the dorsal fin area.
+The common name Mango Angelfish is derived from this vibrant coloration.
+There are brown to black thin, irregular broken vertical stripes adorning their sides.
+These stripes are confined to the upper part of the body and can be absent in some specimens.
+On juveniles the stripes are often undeveloped or very fine, and get more defined as the fish grows to adulthood.

 Attractive highlights include a dorsal fin trimmed in bright blue at the back outer edges (absent in females).
 The anal fin has more orange at the front area near the body and two to four bright blue spots on the back edge (less in females).
 Males also have streaks of bright blue on the dorsal and anal fins, as well as bright blue spots at the back edge of the dorsal fin.The tail fin is yellowish to brown.

 In the wild, the Shepard’s Pygmy Angelfish will spawn with the Flame Angelfish and Coral Beauty.
 This is what accounts for some of the variation in this fish.
-In the hobby, these hybrids are called False Shepard's Angelfish.
+In the hobby these hybrids are called False Shepard’s Angelfish.

 Fish Keeping Difficulty

 These dwarf angel fish are easy to moderate to care for.
 They are good for a beginner to an intermediate aquarist as long as their algal food requirements are met.
-Although they are easier to care for than other dwarf angelfish, they need their nutritional needs met with plenty of algae crops on live rock.
-Putting a little area of rubble rock that algae can grow on will be appreciated.
+Although they are easier to care for than other dwarf angelfish, they need plenty of algae crops on live rock.
+They may not be as inclined to go after corals, but their need for algae seems to be higher than for other dwarfs.
+They do readily adjust to taking prepared foods as they ‘learn’ to feed with the other fish in the tank.

 • Aquarist Experience Level: Beginner - In a mature tank with plenty of algae, this will be a fish that a beginner can keep.